 Take all belongings home with you

-In the meantime we will continue to provide the following:
+In addition we will continue to offer:

 A Sunday service on the website,

 Holy Communion services on your behalf in the churchyard on Friday at 11.30am.

 Daily Prayer on Facebook with Jon on Tuesday and Val on Thursday at 8.15am